harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-dns-error.md

 ## Use cases
 - Induces DNS error on the target Linux machines.
-- Simulates loss of access to host by blocking dns resolution of hostnames/domains
+- Simulates loss of access to host by blocking DNS resolution of hostnames

 :::note
 - This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.